PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 * Find the **Part E** and the place on the 2 Linear stepper motor
 * Use the **T8H or Hex2 screwdriver** to fix each of the **4 x M2.5x10mm screws** in place, ensuring they are firmly attached but not overly tightened

->[!NOTE]
+!!! note

->Design of Bamboo Part E has evolved suring PlanktoscopeV2.6 life.
+	Design of Bamboo Part E has evolved suring PlanktoscopeV2.6 life.
 You may obtain a slightly different part as shown in the picture.
 Assembly process is the same.

 ![Finalize Main Assembly 6.png](images/Finalize_Main_Assembly_6.png "Finalize Main Assembly 6.png")